 Library management is increasingly relying on statistics to demonstrate performance or strategic direction.
-CAVAL collects and publishes the annual library statistical data (ex. staffing, expenditures, library services and library characteristics) for a number of groups of libraries.
+CAVAL collects and publishes the annual library statistical data (ex. library expenditure, staff, clients (population), facilities, information resources, & institutional repositories) for university libraries.
 This enables them to create historical collections of data that can assist in management decisions, peer comparison, benchmarking and in making submissions for grant monies.

 An interactive online site (http://statistics.caul.edu.au) was launched in 2004.
 The data "for publication" includes a range of data provided by some institutions only; this data is not considered to be benchmarkable, and hence is included as optional.

 In a recent online poll among CAUL and CONZUL Members an overwhelming majority (81%) voted to lift the embargo on open access to the most recent years of CAUL Statistics.